Search

 In the object recognition module, we select the Keras Framework to run on the CPU.
 We select the ML model “Mask Detection” to be applied.

 Then, we configure the function node.
 We use this module to define the logic that is used to process the output data of the computer vision pipeline.
 The logic is especially important if multiple regions of interest are used.
-Easiest is to set the logic with a short JavaScript code snippet to convert the output in the desired data format depending on how the information will be used.
+The easiest is to set the logic with a short JavaScript code snippet to convert the output into the desired data format depending on how the information will be used.

 Finally, we configure the MQTT out node to send the information about if people are wearing masks or not via the built-in MQTT broker of Viso Suite.
 We define the “Topic” to which the endpoint will subscribe.
 This will be important to use the time-series data, for example, in dashboard widgets.
 The data can be seamlessly used within the dashboard builder of Viso Suite to create custom real-time dashboards with numerous chart widgets.